mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 | Test | 35 | ~4.5 hrs |

-Update from Week 2:
+**Update from Week 2:**

-###### Challenges
+##### Challenges

-- Drive & Colab Space and training time
+###### Drive & Colab Space and training time

-After extensive testing on the Spanish audio dataset, the team finds out that Google Colab cannot handle the size of Spanish audio training dataset even we had space Google colab Pro(200 GB) and Google Drive (200GB).
+- After extensive testing on the Spanish audio dataset, the team finds out that Google Colab cannot handle the size of Spanish audio training dataset even we had space Google colab Pro(200 GB) and Google Drive (200GB).
 Therefore, the team is shifting focus to languages such as `Estonian, Czech and Portuguese`, which all have smaller datasets.
 In addition, the team switched from Open SLR to Mozilla Common Voice as the dataset provider, since Mozilla Common Voice is better integrated with Wav2vec2 model than openslr.

-Each model is taking ~15-20 hours to train which is very time consuming.
+- Each model is taking ~15-20 hours to train which is very time consuming.

 Aside from minor changes in data.
 The overall goal still holds true from Milestone 1.
 The team is building a machine learning model for translating for either of  Estonian, Czech and Portuguese audio( depending on best WER)  into English text.

-Downsampling - We will make use of the librosa library to downsample the data to 16KHZ

 ##### Engineering
 Group-6 will use Google Colab Pro for training the model, and PyTorch as the framework.
 The codebase will be based on "Fine-tuning XLSR-Wav2Vec2 for Multi-Lingual ASR with Huggingface Transformers" by Patrick von Platen, which is available at (https://colab.research.google.com/github/patrickvonplaten/notebooks/blob/master/Fine_Tune_XLSR_Wav2Vec2_on_Turkish_ASR_with_%F0%9F%A4%97_Transformers.ipynb)